 Shoplifting is treated as a serious criminal offense in New Jersey, as unchecked theft from retail stores can negatively impact and even jeopardize the viability of businesses throughout the state.
 If you’ve been arrested for or charged with shoplifting, you need to act to protect your rights and interests.
 Even if you are only facing seemingly minor charges for shoplifting low-value items, a criminal record that includes a conviction for shoplifting can have major negative impacts on your future, as it can affect your opportunities for housing, employment, education, or financial services.
-An experienced Paterson shoplifting lawyer from Camili Law, LLC can help you fight against charges of shoplifting.
+An experienced Paterson shoplifting lawyer from Camili & Capo, PA can help you fight against charges of shoplifting.

 The New Jersey shoplifting statute expressly identifies several acts that can constitute the criminal offense of shoplifting: